Konstantin8105/Matrix-Multiply-Part1/README.md

 # Matrix Multiplication

-At the base of article is performance research of matrix multiplication.
+The base of article is the performance research of matrix multiplication.
 Let's take a few input data:

 - Multiplication matrix: [A] * [B] = [C], where [A], [B], [C] - square matrix